 Security is one of challenging areas at the airport.
 Security staff wouldn’t know if a customer has a hidden disability.
 The lanyard identifies that they will need to take extra time to communicate.

 Since being launched, the lanyard scheme is now at several airports and is also being used by some airlines.

-More recently, retailers have understood that this may be a useful initiative in-stores.
-Sainsbury’s were the first supermarket to launch this and will shortly be followed by Marks and Spencer’s in a bid to be the most accessible retailer.
+Shortly followed by Marks and Spencer’s in a bid to be the most accessible retailer.

 The deaf community

 The deaf community is classified as having a hidden disability.

 I have had many conversations with deaf people.
 Most of them have never seen a Sunflower Lanyard before.
 They would never consider that this is for them.
 So, the 11 million deaf people in the UK are not accessing this scheme.

 Oftentimes, schemes like this are always well communicated corporately.

 One thing that is lacking is the promotion of this initiative.
 Particularly to the communities it benefits.

 So, although it’s fantastic that these innovations are happening..
 Please tell your customers!